BetaThis is a new service – your feedback will help us to improve it.

 Table 2.3: Forecast population, UCAS applicants and UCAS acceptances, England-domiciled.
 Excludes applications and acceptances made directly with the provider.

 Total main scheme accepted applicants (all ages)

-HESA entrants are aggregated by the same groups as accepted applicants and include both first degree and other undergraduate (levels 4, 5 and 6).
+HESA entrants are aggregated by the same groups as applicants and accepted applicants and include entrants to both first degree and other undergraduate courses (levels 4, 5 and 6).

 Office for Students (OfS) registration

-Since 2019/20, providers in England (offering higher education courses) that desire designated status have been required to register with the OfS under one of two categories: Approved (fee cap) or Approved.
+Since 2019/20, providers in England (offering higher education courses) that wish to obtain designated status are required to register with the OfS under the Approved (fee cap), or Approved category.

 Nursing, midwifery and allied health profession (AHP)

 Loan-eligible entrants to nursing, midwifery and AHP courses are forecast separately from the wider population as they are expected to grow at a different rate, with specific Government policies aimed at increasing the uptake of these courses.